JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-cocoapods-overview.md

 </tab>
 <tab title="Rbenv">

-1. Install [rbenv from GitHub](https://github.com/rbenv/rbenv#installation) in case you don't have it yet.
+1. Install [rbenv from GitHub](https://github.com/rbenv/rbenv#installation) if you don't have it yet.
 2. Install Ruby.
 You can choose a specific version:

     ```bash
-    rbenv install 3.0.0
+    rbenv install %rubyVersion%
     ```

 3. Set the Ruby version as local for a particular directory or global for the whole machine:

     ```bash
-    rbenv global 3.0.0
+    rbenv global %rubyVersion%
     ```

 4. Install CocoaPods: